 If you wear Vans while playing basketball, please be careful to avoid ankle injuries.

-Vans do have a special tennis-inspired collection, which are said to be court-friendly and may be more suitable for playing sports, including basketball.
+Vans do have a special tennis-inspired collection, which is said to be court-friendly and may be more suitable for playing sports, including basketball.

 Are There NBA Players Who Played in Vans?